SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 Line Breaks
 +++++++++++

-..
-XXX reflow

-In the example above,
-the text in ``quotation`` is hard wrapped:
-It includes explicit line breaks in the middle of both paragraphs.
+When your source code includes a line break inside of a multiline string literal, that line break also appears in the string's value.
-If you want to use line breaks in a multiline string to make your source code easier to read, but you don't want the line breaks to be part of the string's value, write a backslash (``\``) at the end of the line:
+If you want to use line breaks to make your source code easier to read, but you don't want the line breaks to be part of the string's value, write a backslash (``\``) at the end of the line: